appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 But there's also limited highlighting for files that should not be considered esoteric; this site is (at present, at least), built using [vitepress](https://vitepress.dev/).
 The config file is a file called `config.mjs`.
 Not only do I not have automatic error checking as I do with Emacs, not only do I not have the convenience of being able to just run compilation and jump to the error; I don't even have the decency of having some syntax highlighting.
 JavaScript?
-Yes sure, but not MJS.
+Yes sure, but not M-JS.
 So it's not as complete as one would like, but you can also see that changing once the editor gains some traction.

 ::: info